 Teens and Social Media Today

 Teens and Social Media today is out of hand for many who abuse it.
 Any and everything we could ever want to know is accessible through the Internet today.
-This is an amazing time in our history today where we can learn about virtually anything with the click of a button.
+This is an amazing time in our history today.
+We can learn about virtually anything with the click of a button.
 However, with all great things there comes the ability to misuse or abuse technology when falling into the wrong hands with the intention to exploit others.

 Unfortunately these forms of communicating for teens today can quickly become harmful and with our adolescents lack of maturity can have negative effects as it relate to cyber bullying, sexting, access to pornography and much more.